-Beyond Toast Note: This is great dolloped onto pancakes or homemade white or brown bread and can also be used to sandwich together a simple sponge cake.
+This strawberry jam is great dolloped onto pancakes or homemade bread and can also be used to sandwich together a simple sponge cake.
 I love it spooned into tiny sweet tart shells with another miniature dollop of whipped cream on the top.
-If you like you can make this with some bits of strawberry in, but you can easily tweak it to make it all smooth.–Tessa Kiros
+If you like, you can make this with some chunks of strawberry, but you can easily tweak it to make it all smooth.–Tessa Kiros

 Special Equipment: 4 ounce jelly jars (optional) or other small resealable containers

 - 25 M

 - 3 1/2 cups strawberries (try to find small strawberries, which tend to have more flavor than the large ones), rinsed and hulled

 - 1. Quarter the strawberries or, if they’re especially large, cut them into smaller chunks.
 Place them in a non-reactive bowl, add the sugar and lemon juice, and toss them well.
 Cover and let them rest overnight in the fridge to draw out the berries’ juices.

 - 2. The next day, drain off all the liquid from the strawberries into a large, heavy-bottomed jam pan or wide saucepan.
 Add half the strawberries and bring to a boil.
 Lower the heat and simmer gently until the juices are thickened somewhat, about 15 minutes.
 Remove from the heat and let cool for at least 10 minutes.